 There is always remains risk to employees in all industries, particularly if they are exposed to another colleague’s blood.
 A single paper cut can pose such a risk.
 There are a number of steps you can take to remain safe if such a situation presents itself in the workplace.

 How to Prevent Infection?

-- Use CPR breathing equipment including resuscitation masks when giving ventilation (rescue breaths)
+- Use CPR and rescue breathing equipment including resuscitation masks when giving ventilation (rescue breaths).

 - Cover up sores, cuts and scrapes, removing rings and other jewelry before donning protective gloves.
 Other protective coverings are also recommended as blood or body fluid can splash easily- this includes eye wear, gowns and masks.